ibm-bluemix-mobile-services/bmd-content-six/tile.md

-# New App Template
+# New UI Starter

-Choose a template that best matches your use and customize the app using IBM Mobile App Builder.
+Choose a UI Starter that best matches your use and customize the app using the UI Builder.
 Alternatively, download the code and use it as a starting point.